themkat/unixissuperior-talk/README.md

 # Why Unix Systems are superior
 My talk titled "Why Unix Systems are superior" that I will give at work, and maybe other places.
 It is basically just about some issues you have with Windows, and what makes the Unix based systems (GNU/Linux distros, Mac OS X etc.) better to use for development.
+A short introduction to the command line is the main focus.

 ## Running the slides